browserify/factor-bundle/readme.markdown

   > bundle/common.js
 ```

-and now you can have 2 pages, each with a different combination of script tags
+Whichever one of these 3 options, you take, you can now have 2 pages, each with
-but with all the common modules factored out into a `common.js` to avoid
+a different combination of script tags but with all the common modules factored
-transferring the same code multiple times:
+out into a `common.js` to avoid transferring the same code multiple times:

 ``` html
 <script src="/bundle/common.js"></script>